inkwebable/mern-template/README.md

 ## The server

-The server runs on express.
-Some routes are protected and require authentication via http only cookie and some require authorisation denoted by user role.
+Some routes are protected and require authentication via http only cookie and some also require authorisation denoted by user role on the user object.

-There are also some user(s) endpoints for fetching, updating and deleting a user or users which are not listed here.
+There is also a *users* endpoint for fetching, updating, deleting a user or users, that are not listed here.
-For users endpoints you need to set role to "admin" when posting to user signup (must be hardcoded)
+For *users* endpoints you need a user with a role of "admin" (create user via postman)

 | verb | route | params |
 |------|-------|--------|